CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 #### `viewportHistogram` vs `globalHistogram`

 The map below combines both `viewportHistogram` and `globalHistogram` expressions to compare the information returned for viewport vs global feature calculations.
 If you interact with the map, you'll see how the bars for globalHistogram remain static, while the ones for viewportHistogram change depending on the features present in the viewport.

-If you zoom out, you'll see the viewportHistogram chart doesn't match the globalHistogram chart.
-This is because the data returned for the globalHistogram is a random sample (as is the case for other global expressions in VL).
+What you may notice is that if you zoom out, the viewportHistogram chart doesn't match the globalHistogram chart.
+This is because the data returned for the globalHistogram is a random sample (as is the case for other global expressions in CARTO VL).
 Therefore, in this case, we're comparing the viewport data with a representative sample of the whole dataset.

 <div class="example-map">
   <iframe